skorokithakis/gr8w8upd8m8/README.md

 ## Pitfalls

-Very very occasionally, the board can get into a state where it only reads zero as weight.
-When you run the script, the light on the board stays solid but it will never measure, as the script ignores any weight under 30Kg.
+Very very occasionally, the board can get into a state where it only reads zero as weight, and will continue to do so even after power cycling.
+When you run the script, the light on the board stays solid but it will never measure (as the script ignores any weight under 30Kg).

 To fix this:
- 1. The board needs to run through the correct initialisation sequence, so get your hands on Wii Fit and run the body test until you get readings.
-It might take a few power cycles.
+ 1. The board needs to run through the correct initialisation sequence, so get your hands on a Wii + Wii Fit software and run the body test until you start getting readings from the board.
+It might take a few power cycles of the board and the Wii
  1. Ensure the batteries are charged.

 ## License